accelazh/accelazh.github.io/_posts/2014-10-30-HA-Of-Haproxy-Using-Keepalived-VRRP.md

 ---
 layout: post
-title: "Haproxy HA by Keepalived VRRP" tagline : " Haproxy HA by Keepalived VRRP"
+title: "HA of Haproxy - Using Keepalived VRRP" tagline : " HA of Haproxy - Using Keepalived VRRP"
 description: "Make Haproxy HA by using keepalived VRRP"
 category: "Loadbalance"
 tags: [haproxy, HA, keepalived, VRRP]
 ---
 {% include JB/setup %}

+Haproxy can be used to create HA of backend servers.
+But how to HA for Haproxy itself?

 Keepalived can be used to achieve Haproxy HA using VRRP (Virtual Router Redundancy Protocol) protocol.
 Two Haproxies play master and backup and share a vip.